She failed to give Henry VIII a son and paid with her life

 In the Vatican Library, a series of 17 letters survives which detail Henry’s growing infatuation with Anne over the next couple of years.

 One, awkwardly and explicitly, declared that the King’s heart belonged to Anne alone, and that he hoped his body would soon also.
 It was signed with a loveheart around Anne’s initials.
 Anne’s responses do not survive.

 In 1528 Anne was struck with the ‘sweating sickness’, a mysterious and often fatal virus.
 Henry sent his doctor to tend to her at Hever Castle.

 Divorce in Tudor England

 In the Tudor period, not even a king could simply decide to get a divorce.

 If Katherine of Aragon had meekly accepted her fate, then English history may well have turned out rather differently.
 But Katherine was a proud and pious queen who believed that her marriage to Henry VIII was a sacred institution.

-In 1527, the King began looking for a political and legal solution, petitioning the Pope and claiming that his marriage had never been legitimate because he had sinned in taking his brother’s widow, which some scholars believed to be prohibited by the Bible.
+In 1527, the King began looking for a political and legal solution, petitioning Pope Clement VII and claiming that his marriage had never been legitimate because he had sinned in taking his brother’s widow, which some scholars believed to be prohibited by the Bible.

 Thomas Wolsey was charged with procuring the divorce.
 He failed, and his own career was destroyed in the process as the Pope refused to give into Henry’s demands.